cdd/rdkit/Docs/Book/RDKit_Book.rst

 takes two parameters:  the SCSRMol to convert and a MolFromScsrParams parameter.
 MolFromScsrParams has two properties at this time – a ScsrTemplateNames parameter and a Boolean ”includeLeavingGroups”.

-    * The “ScsrTemplateNames” parameter controls how the Sgoups of the expanded file are generated, and must be one of: ScsrTemplateNamesAsEntered, ScsrTemplateNamesUseFirstName, or ScsrTemplateNamesUseLastName.
-If ScsrTemplateNamesAsEntered is specified, the name as referenced in the main
+    * The “ScsrTemplateNames” parameter controls how the Sgoups of the expanded file are generated, and must be one of: UseFirstName, UseSecondName, or AsEntered.
-    SCSR CTAB will be used.
+    If "AsEntered" is specified, the name as referenced in the main SCSR CTAB will be used.

     * The ”includeLeavingGroups” parameter control whether leaving groups that are not replaced in the main CTAB are included in the resulting atomistic file.
-    The leaving groups that are so retained become end caps and caps on unused cross-link sites.
+    The leaving groups that are so retained become end caps on unused cross-link sites.
 Setting this property to “false” causes the end caps and cross-link caps to remain unsubstituted.
 This allows the results to be used as a full atom query for the sub-units from the SCSR mol.

 An SGROUP is produced in the resulting RWMol for each template and retained leaving group from the SCSRMol.
 The name of each SGROUP is derived from the template name, the sequence number if present, and, for leaving groups, the leaving group SAP ID (e.g. “Al”, “Br”, “Cx” or “Ch”).